Battle of Cowpens: Morgan's plan

 Morgan surmised that Tarleton would be highly confident and attack him head-on, without pausing to devise a more subtle plan.
 He therefore arranged his forces to encourage this presupposed impetuosity of his opponent by establishing three lines of soldiers: one of sharpshooters, one of militia, and a main line of regulars and experienced militia.
-The first line was composed of 150 select riflemen from North Carolina (Major McDowell) and Georgia (Major Cunningham).
-The second line consisted of 300 militiamen under the command of Colonel Andrew Pickens.
+The first line was composed of 150 select riflemen from North Carolina (under McDowell) and Georgia (under Cunningham).
+The second line consisted of 300 militiamen under the command of Pickens.
 The effect was the conspicuous placement of weak militia in the center-front in order to encourage Tarleton to attack there.
-The skirmishers and militia would screen the veteran Continental regulars, while inflicting casualties as the British advanced.
-Morgan asked the militia to fire two volleys, something they could do, and then withdraw to the left and re-form in the rear behind the third line, under the cover of reserve light dragoons commanded by Colonel William Washington and James McCall.
-The withdrawal of the militia was, in effect, a feigned retreat which would further embolden Tarleton.
-The third line, on the hill, was manned by Morgan's most seasoned troops: around 550 Continental regulars comprising Brooklyn veterans: the famed Maryland Line and Delaware Line, supported by experienced militiamen from Georgia and Virginia.
-Colonel John Eager Howard of Baltimore commanded the Continental regulars, while Colonels Tate and Triplett commanded the experienced militia.
+The skirmishers and militia would screen the veteran Continental regulars while inflicting casualties as the British advanced.
+Morgan asked the militia to fire two volleys, something they could do, and then withdraw to the left and re-form in the rear behind the third line, under the cover of reserve light dragoons commanded by Washington and McCall.
+The withdrawal of the militia was in effect a feigned retreat which would further embolden Tarleton.
+The third line, on the hill, was manned by Morgan's most seasoned troops: around 550 Continental regulars including the Maryland Line and Delaware Line, supported by experienced militiamen from Georgia and Virginia.
+Howard commanded the Continental regulars, while Tate and Triplett commanded the experienced militia.
 The third line could be expected to stand and hold against the British force.
 Morgan expected that the British advance uphill would be disorganized, weakened both physically and psychologically by the first two lines, before engaging the third.
 The third line would also withdraw a short distance to add to the appearance of a rout.

+Morgan, in arranging his battle lines at Cowpens, proposed "to turn a weakness into a strength" by feigning a retreat of his militia.
+"His plan is studied to this day."
 In developing his tactics at Cowpens, as historian John Buchanan wrote, Morgan may have been "the only general in the American Revolution, on either side, to produce a significant original tactical thought".